Charleston Law names Anastopoulo President

 Charleston School of Law

-The Charleston School of Law Board of Trustees has named Constance A. Anastopoulo Interim President.
+Charleston School of Law Board of Trustees has named Constance A. Anastopoulo President.

 “I have been a part of Charleston School of Law for the past 17 years and I am excited to build on the amazing work we are doing and to continue to support our faculty and staff to empower students and shape the next generation of lawyers,” said new Interim President Constance Anastopoulo.
 “I would like to thank Chairman Ed Bell and the Board of Trustees for entrusting me with this opportunity.
 I look forward to getting to work.”

 Anastopoulo joined Charleston Law in 2007.
-She has been chosen “Professor of the Year” by the law students and has been honored by the Black Law Students Association for her commitment to bringing about meaningful legal and political change.
+She has been named “Professor of the Year” by law students and honored by the Black Law Students Association for her commitment to advancing meaningful legal and political change.

-Prior to coming to the Charleston School of Law, Anastopoulo served as senior litigator in the civil litigation division of the Charleston Law Firm of Poulin, Willey, Anastopoulo, LLC, where she managed the appellate practice for the firm.
+Prior to coming to Charleston School of Law, Anastopoulo served as a senior litigator in the civil litigation division of the Charleston Law Firm of Poulin, Willey, Anastopoulo, LLC, where she managed the firm’s appellate practice.

 Anastopoulo has served on the Board of My Sister’s House, Inc., a non-profit shelter for domestic violence victims, the Advisory Board of the Women and Gender Studies at the College of Charleston, as Vice President of the League of Women Voters, and is a past president of the Daughters of Penelope Philanthropy.
 She is a member of the S.C.
 Bar, the Charleston Bar Association, and the S.C.
 Women Lawyers Association.